Edzemundo/DTS_Invoices/README.md

 - Files starting with "scan" (for listing)
 - Files starting with "OD" (for organization)
-- Supported formats: .pdf, .jpeg, .png
+- Supported formats: .pdf, .jpeg, .png (although major updates have been made for PDFs specifically)

 ### File Organization